Real Men (song)

-"Real Men" is a song by English singer-songwriter and musician Joe Jackson, released in 1982 as the lead single from his fifth studio album, Night and Day.
+"Real Men" is a song by the English singer-songwriter and musician Joe Jackson, released in 1982 as the lead single from his fifth studio album, Night and Day.
 The song was written by Jackson, and was produced by Jackson and David Kershenbaum.
-Although "Real Men" only reached number 89 in the UK Singles Chart, it became a hit in the Dutch language area, as well as Australia where it peaked at number 6.
+Although "Real Men" only reached number 89 in the UK singles chart, it became a hit in the Dutch language area, as well as Australia where it peaked at number 6.
 The song was covered by Tori Amos on her 2001 album of gender-swapped covers, Strange Little Girls.

 Background

 Jackson has described "Real Men" as being about the "age old battle of the sexes".
 He told Billboard in 1982, "I think your average male has had his masculinity and supremacy threatened to the point where he's not sure what it is he's supposed to do.
 Intelligent, forward thinking, in the sexual arena, is being done by women.
 It's all about the way stereotypes have reversed, turned upside down and become meaningless."
 The song has also been described as examining the themes of sexuality and male sexual attraction to other men.

 Jackson believed the lyrics remained relevant years later, when he told BBC Radio 2 in 1998, "I still think very much people don't know what a real man is anymore.
 What is the role of a man?
 How is a man supposed to be?
 I think we're in this period of transition of redefining the sexes, which is really interesting to me."